gmarko/protocols/Smart Contract Design.md

 ### Timestamp Validation

 The header of zkBlock also embeds a timestamp as an input to the circuit, which is used by the smart contract to prevent an outdated block from being accepted.
 Operators deliver zkBlock attached with this timestamp to the smart contract, as the circuit is not able to verify the timestamp itself.
-The smart contract in DeGate will compare the timestamp in zkBlock with the timestamp on Layer 1 (also known as TimestampL1), thus ensuring the zkBlock is in an effective time range.
+The smart contract in DeGate will compare the timestamp in zkBlock with the timestamp on Layer 1 (also known as `TimestampL1`), thus ensuring the zkBlock is in an effective time range.

-The timestamp range is defined as follows(TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS is configured as 7 days):
+The timestamp range is defined as follows(`TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS` is configured as 7 days):
 ```
 [TimestampL1 - TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS,TimestampL1 + TIMESTAMP_HALF_WINDOW_SIZE_IN_SECONDS ]
 ```

 ### Transactions Validation & Execution

-Specific types of transactions in zkBlock would be processed in the smart contract, like Deposit, Withdrawal, and AccountUpdate.
+Specific types of transactions in zkBlock would be processed in the smart contract, like `Deposit`, `Withdrawal`, and `AccountUpdate`.
 These transactions are also referred to as conditional transactions.

 The validaty of conditional transactions is enforced by both zk-SNARKs and the smart contract.
 The smart contract will process these transactions in a specific order; If any transaction fails, the whole zkBlock reverts.
 Refer to subsequent sections for more detail on this process.